JacksonLinQAQ/Netora-Network-Storage-System/README.md

 ## I) Introduction

-It is a tool that allows you to build a Netora Network System on your computer.
+It is a tool that allows you to build a Netora Network System on your computer.</br>
 __Note: You can only access the system within the same LAN as your Netora system__